-Sevaiyan is the Urdu word used for Vermicelli noodles, which is widely used in cooking all over the world.
+Sevaiyan (Sevai, Semiya) is the Urdu word used for vermicelli noodles, which are widely used in cooking all over the world.

-Some people also make vermicelli using moong beans, sweet potatoes, etc. In this sevai kheer recipe, we are using seviyan made using wheat flour.
+To make this one-pot sevai kheer recipe, we are using seviyan made using wheat flour.

 This delicious kheer is an amazing combination of wheat vermicelli and milk and gets ready in under 15 minutes.